vic-ma/howtodismantle.github.io/_posts/2024-01-28-SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.md

 ![image](/assets/2024-01-28/010.png)

-When the user clicks on 'Load Information' the user's entry is just written into the variable and the data source is reloaded:
+When the user clicks on **Load Information**, the user's entry is written into the variable, and the data source is reloaded:

 ![image](/assets/2024-01-28/020.png)

-For writing the data that is returned from he data source to the textbox output we use some simple blocks in the 'refreshed' script.
-(Pro tip: Feel free to use data binding to get the data into the text boxes.
-That also works well)
+To write the data that is returned from the data source to the textbox output, we use some simple blocks in the **refreshed** script.
+(Pro tip: feel free to use data binding to get the data into the text boxes.
+That also works well.)

 ![image](/assets/2024-01-28/030.png)